SemkoDev/romeo.lib/README.md

-# CarrIOTA Romeo Library
+# Deviota Romeo Library

-CarrIOTA Romeo is a lightweight ledger built on top of the IOTA Tangle, using the CarrIOTA Field capabilities.
+Deviota Romeo is a lightweight ledger built on top of the IOTA Tangle, using the Deviota Field capabilities.

 This is, yet undocumented, backend library.
 Check the **romeo.html** project for the end-user application and an example of usage.